20 Sep, 2024

 What is the Impact of Traditional Farming on the Environment?

 As with the modern era, the name and significance of traditional farming are getting reduced but we have forgotten its impact on our environment.
-Traditional farming in India exploited nature in more than one way and knowing these negative impacts of this farming approach is important before reaching to any conclusion.
+Traditional farming in India exploits nature in more than one way and knowing the negative impacts of this farming approach is important before reaching to any conclusion.

 Below Mentioned are Some of the Most Evident Impacts of Traditional Farming: